 Welcome back to the second part of our guide to Naples.
-You’ve already read about days one and two here.
+You’ve already read about days one and two on our post Guide To Naples, Part One.
 We pick up were we left off with a day out to Pompeii and Vesuvius.
-Oh wait, at least that’s what should have happened on day three.
-We got out the maps and took a trip around the city and did a ton of other stuff instead.
-Our Pompeii blog will follow this one.
+At least that’s what should have happened.

 Day Three – Catacombs, Castles and Coffee

 As you you already know we were supposed to go visit Pompeii and Vesuvius today.
 Our hotel receptionist made us aware that there was a one day train strike.
-Instead we changed our plans and hit up Naples centre.
+So instead we changed our plans and decided to explore more of the city.
 First on the list of things to do, breakfast.
 Before we go anywhere we always do a bit of research and look for the best places to eat and drink.

 Caffè Gambrinus is a historic coffeehouse in the centre of Naples on the corner of Piazza del Plebiscito.
 It has been around since 1860.
 Famous for its pastries, coffee and cocktails it is a favourite amongst locals and tourists alike.
 We always try to avoid the touristy places.
 Sometimes there are exceptions.